christosgalano/Data-Structures/README.md

 >> ./build.sh --build_tests=ON

 # If you have already built the project and just want to make changes to the test files,
-# then simply run the following script in order the changes to take place
+# then simply run the following script in order for the changes to take place
 >> ./make.sh

 # Run all tests